 Master of Arts (MA) and Master of Science (MS) Degree

-Supervisory Committee and Program of Studies
+Supervisory Committee and Program of Study

 - No later than the end of the first semester, the student must submit a program of study to the committee for approval.
-The program must closely follow the guidelines of the selected major and must meet school and University requirements.
+The program must closely follow the guidelines of the selected major and must meet School and University requirements.
 The proposed program of study should be developed with the help and advice of the major professor.
 If a committee meeting is required, the program of study should be submitted to all committee members at least five days before the committee meets.
 At the meeting, the committee will discuss and modify the program of study as necessary.

 - If the student's undergraduate preparation is weak, out of field, or insufficient for work in the area chosen, the admissions committee or supervisory committee may require that the student complete specified undergraduate courses in areas of deficiency.
 These make-up courses will not normally be credited toward master's requirements.